AryaPeer/AryaPeer/README.md

 ## About Me

-3A Mechatronics Engineering student at the University of Waterloo with experience in robotics, software development, and firmware development.
+Driven 3A Mechatronics Engineering student at the University of Waterloo with experience in software development.

-Passionate about integrating software and hardware solutions to solve complex real-world challenges.
+Passionate about integrating hardware and software to create innovative solutions that address real-world challenges.

 <div align="center">